-- All ENTSO-E countries for the day-ahead market; - EU28+NO+CH for intraday, balancing and reserve procurement29; - EU28+NO for regional co-operation for reserve procurement, CH reserve assumed to be procured nationally.
+- All ENTSO-E countries for the day-ahead market; - EU28+NO+CH for intraday, balancing and reserve procurement; - EU28+NO for regional co-operation for reserve procurement, CH reserve assumed to be procured nationally.

 For configuring METIS to match the (preliminary) PRIMES EUCO27 projections, a number of steps were taken, the most important of which are described in the following.
-Details can be found in the relevant METIS report30.
+Details can be found in the relevant METIS report.

 - 1. The data provided for the calibration concerned only EU28.
 Missing data for other countries modelled with METIS (i.e. Bosnia, Switzerland, Montenegro, FYROM, Norway and Serbia) were complemented by other sources, mainly ENTSO-E 2030 vision 1 of TYNDP 2016. - 2.
 The hourly power demand time series were based on ETNSO-E's 2030 vision 1 scenario.
 Data were adjusted so that on average (over 50 weather data realizations) the power demand of each country corresponds to the PRIMES EUCO27 projections. - 3.
-Installed capacities were computed based on PRIMES EUCO27 scenario31.
-For certain EU28 countries the split between hydro lake and run-of-river of PRIMES
+Installed capacities were computed based on PRIMES EUCO27 scenario.
+For certain EU28 countries the split between hydro lake and run-of-river of PRIMES was reviewed based on historical data form ENTSO-E, due to differences in the

-29 Actually reserve procurement was not modelled for other non-EU28 Member States, as well as for Malta, Cyprus and Luxembourg.
+&lt;sup>29 Actually reserve procurement was not modelled for other non-EU28 Member States, as well as for Malta, Cyprus and Luxembourg.

-30 "METIS Technical Note T04: Methodology for the integration of PRIMES scenarios into METIS", Artelys (2016)
+&lt;sup>30 "METIS Technical Note T04: Methodology for the integration of PRIMES scenarios into METIS", Artelys (2016)